GeorgeLuImmortal/topic-based_corpus_comparison/README.md

 	python build_lda_model.py 5 10 15 20 25 30

-It should be noted that you must specify at least one k, or you can input a list of k as shown in above command.
-There are some other opitons you can specify such as output directory (default is directory "LDA_MODELS"), random seed and so on.
+It should be noted that you must specify at least one k, or you can input a list of k (*5 10 15 20 25 30*) as shown in above command.
+There are some other opitons you can specify such as output directory (default is directory "LDA_MODELS/"), random seed (default is 1984) and so on, as shown below

 	python build_lda_model.py --random_state=2020 5 10 15 20 25 30